The Spine-to-String Connection

 Q: How do I know if my posture is causing tension when I play?

-A: Look for signs like shoulder lifting, neck creeping forward, lower-back rounding, or constantly shifting in your seat.
-Those are strong indicators your spine isn’t supported and your hands are doing extra work.
+Shoulder lifting, the neck creeping forward, lower-back rounding, or constant shifting are strong indicators that your spine isn’t supported.
+When that happens, your hands end up doing extra work.

 Q: What’s the best sitting posture for long guitar practice sessions?